 Table of Contents

-Acknowledgements; Preface; Foreword - James Paul Gee; 1.
-Lo the Shamen 2.
+Acknowledgements; Preface; Foreword to the Classic Edition; 1.
+Lo the shaman 2.
 The nonverbal womb 3.
-Signs and Symbols 4.
+Signs and symbols 4.
 Above the word 5.
 Appointment in Babylon 6.
-Stigma, status and standard 7.
+Stigma, status, and standard 7.
 We reduced the size because we didn’t want to increase the price 8.
 Guns don’t kill people, people kill people 9.
 A case in point: sexism 10.
 Power and deception 11.
 Another case in point: the jargonauts and the not-so-golden fleece 12.
 Rival metaphors and the confection of reality 13.
 A last case in point: bluenoses and coffin nails 14.
 School for shamans 15.
-An ecology of language; Notes to Chapters; Further reading; Index
+An ecology of language; Notes to chapters; Further reading; Index

 Dwight Bolinger (1907–1992) was Emeritus Professor of Romance Languages and Literature at Harvard University (1973–1992) and Visiting Emeritus Professor of Linguistics, Stanford University (1978–1992).